jmandel/fhir-bulk-encryption-example/README.md

 1. **Generate CEK**: For each NDJSON file, generate a fresh symmetric key (the CEK) for `crypto_secretstream_xchacha20poly1305`.
 Optionally **gzip the NDJSON** file before encryption (recommended).
 You may generate one CEK per manifest and reuse it across all files.

-2. **Encrypt Data**: Stream‑encrypt each file using libsodium’s SecretStream API, producing a public header + ciphertext chunks.
+2. **Encrypt Data**: Stream‑encrypt each file using libsodium's SecretStream API, producing a public header + ciphertext chunks.

-3. **Wrap CEK in JWE**: Create a compact JWE whose payload contains the CEK and related parameters, encrypted under the client’s public key (`use": "enc"`) from their registered JWK set.
+3. **Wrap CEK in JWE**: Create a compact JWE whose payload contains the CEK and related parameters, encrypted under the client's public key (`use": "enc"`) from their registered JWK set.

 4. **Publish Manifest**: Include the JWE as an `extension` on each file entry (or at top‑level for per‑batch keys) in the bulk‑export manifest.